zqxyz/pww-demo/README.md

 Next, I create the hero banner --just the banner image with the photography and the search bar.

 I move on to the cards.
-I set up a structure anticipating 3 views:
-	- 4x1 cards on large screens
-	- 2x2 cards on narrower screens
-	- 1x4 cards on mobile devices
+These are quite simple, but required some tweaking with media queries to get working well across screen types.

 Moving on to Popular Services and Links, I use css's column-count to get the columns automatic, so a maintainer doesn't have to juggle links between divs.
-Links are marked as list items and the list item is set to `display: table` to prevent links from breaking and splitting between columns.
+Links are marked as list items and the list item is set to `display: table` to prevent links from breaking and splitting between columns (happens in Firefox).

 Next is the Recent Updates and the Calendar of Events.
 I jam these in a single component together, each with their own component underneath.
 They also share